Anish-1208/NLP/README.md

-# NLP
-Sentiment Analysis using NLP.
+# Sentiment Analysis using NLP
 This project was part of my Research Assistant at my University.
 I was given around 14,209 pdf files where I had to perform sentiment analysis using natural language processing in python upon converting the pdf files to txt files.

 STEP 1